How to Get Better at Fortnite in Season 7: 12 Elite Athletic Tips For a Unique Competitive Edge (in 2021)

 Practice Deep Breathing

-Despite breathing for your entire life, how much thought have you actually put in to it?
+Despite breathing for your entire life, how often do you consciously attend to it?
 It sounds insane but deep breathing is perhaps the single fastest and best way to enhance performance and overall health.

-These effects compound when subjected to hight-stress gaming.
-Cizzorz deathrun anyone?
+These effects compound when subjected to high-stress gaming.
+1 vs 1 anyone?

-If you get that sudden rush of blood in a build-battle, you can breathe your way back to a more focused state.
-If you’re victorious, you can be instantly prepared for the next one.If you get a sudden rush of blood in a build-battle, you can breathe your way back to a more focused state.Click To Tweet
+If you get that sudden rush of blood mid-build-battle, you can breathe your way back to a more focused state.
+If you’re victorious, you can be instantly prepared for the next one.If you get a sudden rush of blood mid-build-battle, you can breathe your way back to a more focused state.Click To Tweet

-Not only is it brilliant for real-time Fortnite gameplay, but it can also work pre-round to better prepare you for that inevitable adrenaline spike in-game.
-It’s far better to go from a 2/10 to a 6/10 and maintain a more level head than to go from a six to 12 and panic or choke.
+Not only is deep breathing brilliant for real-time Fortnite gameplay, but it can also work pre-round to better prepare you for that inevitable adrenaline spike in-game.
+It’s far better to go from a 2/10 to a 6/10 and maintain a more level head than to go from a 6/10 to 12/10 and panic or choke.

 This pattern cues your body into regressing from the shallow, faster breathing associated with a heightened nervous system to a more mellow, relaxed, state.
-Tinker with the numbers but after a few cycles you should start to feel your body legitimately shift down a gear or two.
+Tinker with the numbers to suit yourself, but after a few cycles, you should start to feel your body legitimately shift down a gear or two.

 The Wim Hof Breathing Method: